 Hormones flying around

-A nine months German shepherd puppy has reached sexual maturity.
+A 9 month old German shepherd puppy has reached sexual maturity.

 You will note, boys humping on anything around whether it’s a toy, your leg, nothing survives your dog’s wrath.